vineetp6/chat_app/README.md

-# Chat App with ReactJs and Firebase. :writing_hand:
+# Chat App with ReactJs and Firebase.

 * ReactJs + Firebase